Community Classes & Trainings

 Class materials for reference

-State law requires training in the EASY Program for each store employee that sells alcohol or directly supervises the sale of alcohol for Off Premise consumption (gas stations, convenient stores, grocery stores).
-This training must be done within 30 days of hire.
-After participating in an EASY training, retailers will receive an Off Premise certification, which must be renewed every 5 years.
+State law requires training in the E.A.S.Y Program for each store employee that sells alcohol or directly supervises the sale of alcohol for off-premise consumption (i.e. gas stations, convenient stores, grocery stores).
+This training must be done before an individual begins to work as staff of an off-premise beer retailer.
+After participating in an E.A.S.Y training, retailers will receive an off-premise certification which must be renewed every 3 years (effective May 3, 2023).

 Living Well Workshops